GinoCanessa/fhir-candle/README.md

 [Install .NET 7 or newer](https://get.dot.net) and run this command:

 ```
-dotnet tool install --global fhir-candle
+dotnet tool install --global fhir-candle --prerelease
 ```

-Start a FHIR server and open the browser by running
+Start a FHIR server and open the browser by running:
 ```
 fhir-candle -o
 ```